 The Octave of Visible Light: A Meditation Nightclub

 Chavez is known for work that probes the rich and mysterious relationship between light and consciousness.
-For The Octave of Visible Light, she invented a revolutionary digital-neurology system in collaboration with the creative technology company rehabstudio which allows guests to observe the relationship between their neural oscillations and corresponding frequencies in both light and sound.
-Brainwaves are harnessed to orchestrate an immersive atmosphere of sonic resonance and sculptural light which references the transcendental sensation described in Dante’s final vision of paradise in The Divine Comedy.
+For The Octave of Visible Light, she has invented a revolutionary digital-neurology system in collaboration with the creative technology company rehabstudio, which allows participants to observe the relationship between their brainwave oscillations and corresponding frequencies in both light and sound.
+Brainwaves are harnessed to orchestrate an immersive atmosphere of luminous chromatics and sonic resonance to induce transcendental sensation inspired by Dante’s final vision of paradise in “The Divine Comedy.”

-By creating carefully choreographed correlations between neurobiological, sonic, and visual resonances, The Octave of Visible Light generates real time feedback for the guest to observe and reciprocate.
+By creating carefully choreographed correlations between neurobiological, sonic, and visual resonances, The Octave of Visible Light generates real time feedback for the participant to observe and reciprocate.
 Light and sound are guides to ecstatic states of meditative intensity, thus empowering the viewer to explore the role consciousness can play in sculpting and stabilizing our bodies and environment.

 The artist-in-residence program at The Cosmopolitan of Las Vegas represents one component of its larger art program, in which artists create projects that are interactive and participatory, giving guests the opportunity to connect at an authentic and personal level.
 Developed and curated in partnership with Art Production Fund, a non-profit organization dedicated to producing ambitious public art projects, it strives to reach new audiences and expand awareness through contemporary art.